 The low-pressure drilling fluid system has its share of hazards for the unwary.
 Derrickmen shall take care of a lot as they work with drilling fluid systems (including the shale shakers, circulating system, etc.) more than others.

 Dust around the mixing area in oil rigs is also unpleasant for the eyes, but this is an obvious hazard.
-With one exception, drilling fluid products are fairly innocuous – they have been designed to be environmentally friendly – but cement dust is not.
-If sacks of cement are being cut open and emptied, either into the bulk tanks or while mixing cement slurry, the dust which may be blown around has a high pH and is bad for the eyes and lungs.
+With one exception, drilling fluid products are relatively innocuous – designed to be environmentally friendly – but cement dust is not.
+If sacks of cement are being cut open and emptied, either into the bulk tanks or while mixing cement slurry, the dust that may be blown around has a high pH and is terrible for the eyes and lungs.

 The one exception mentioned in the previous paragraph is caustic soda, delivered as beads or crystals in metal drums.
 These solids will go through leather gloves and leather boots in no time!

 Caustic soda is used because many water-based drilling fluid systems require a high pH of 10 or 11.
-Even though it may not cause immediate caustic burns, a high-pH liquid is still bad for the skin.
-Don’t put your hands into the drilling fluid; if you are splashed, wash it off, and if your clothes become wet with drilling fluid, change them.
+Even though it may not cause immediate caustic burns, a high-pH liquid still harms the skin.
+Don’t put your hands into the drilling fluid.
+If you are splashed, wash it off, and if your clothes become wet with drilling fluid, change them.

-There will be eye-wash stations at various locations on the drilling unit but specifically in the vicinity of the drilling fluid mixing area.
+There will be eye-wash stations at various locations on the drilling unit, specifically near the drilling fluid mixing area.
 It is probably a good idea to try it to see how it works while you can still see what you are doing clearly, but check with someone in authority first, as some systems are designed for one-time use only.

 HAZARDS AROUND THE OIL DRILLING RIG LOCATION

-You will know by now that you should not be under a suspended load; you might not realize that you should not be close to the crane or under the jib.
+You will know by now that you should not be under a suspended load.
+In addition, you might not realize that you should not be close to the crane or under the jib.
 Cranes occasionally fall over, and jibs occasionally fail.
-In theory, there are automatic safeguards to prevent safe working loads from being exceeded; in practice, it still happens.
+In theory, automatic safeguards prevent safe working loads from being exceeded; in practice, it still happens.

-Even if you are not underneath the load, keep clear of the area where loads are being picked up or set down, as they can swing unexpectedly – especially offshore rigs.
+Even if you are not underneath the load, keep clear of the area where loads are being picked or set.
+This is because they can swing unexpectedly – especially offshore rigs.